davidalber/geneagrapher-core/docs/build-graph.rst

         print(f"Todo: {to_fetch}    Doing: {fetching}    Done: {fetched}")

 Here's a more complicated example where you might want to create a new task to complete the reporting.
-Doing so keeps the reporting process from blocking progress on data retrieval.
+Doing so keeps the reporting callback from blocking progress on data retrieval.

 .. code-block::